 - Coat of arms: A complex symbol featuring a triangle (representing equality and justice), five volcanoes (the five member states of the United Provinces of Central America), a Phrygian cap (symbol of liberty), rays of sunlight (dawn of a new era), the date September 15, 1821 (Central American independence), and the motto "DIOS UNION LIBERTAD" (God, Union, Liberty).

-Usage and Significance of the Salvadoran Flag
+Usage and significance of the Salvadoran flag

 The flag of El Salvador is a powerful symbol of national identity and pride.
 It is prominently displayed on government buildings, schools, and during national celebrations such as Independence Day on September 15.
 The flag plays a crucial role in state ceremonies and is often waved enthusiastically by Salvadoran citizens during international events and sports competitions.